sezanzeb/input-remapper/README.md

 #### Known Issues (Beta Branch)

  * Mapping relative axis to relative axis (mouse to mouse) is not possible
- * Mapping relative axis to absolute axis (mouse to gamepad) is not possible
- * Mapping absolute axis to absolute axis (gamepad to gamepad) is not possible

 ## Installation